- The Washington Times - Thursday, December 18, 2025

 Advertisement

-TOW wire-guided missiles, often mounted on wheeled vehicles such as Jeeps, and shoulder-fired Javelin missiles, allow infantry to engage enemy armor.
-Both are ideal for fighting in build-up areas, such as urbanized and industrialized areas of Taiwan.
+Tube-launched, optically tracked, wire-guided (TOW) missiles, often mounted on wheeled vehicles such as jeeps, and shoulder-fired Javelin missiles allow infantry to engage enemy armor.
+Both are ideal for fighting in built-up areas, such as urbanized and industrialized areas of Taiwan.

 Altius loitering munitions, or suicide drones, are also included.
 Offering four hours of flight time, they can be launched from land or air.